 We found the reason for this is that Apache never forcefully closes idle TCP connections until they timeout, even if other connections are waiting in the accept queue.
+In the meantime, the number of backlog TCP connections can reach the limit and the server will start dropping TCP SYN requests, sending clients into exponential backoff.
 The same reason explains the negative effect of multiple concurrent connections to a client - it increases the number of connections at the server, with more idle connections blocking incoming connections in the queue.

-To factor out this implementation artifact, we modified Apache to check the TCP accept queue every second during periods when it has idle connections.
-Whenever the accept queue is not empty it closes some idle connections so that pending TCP connections can be served.
+To factor out this implementation artifact, we modified Apache as follows.
+When a worker process is in the blocked read call, it checks the TCP accept queue every second.
+Whenever the accept queue is not empty it closes its current connection so that a pending TCP connection can be served.
 The resulting behavior is that the server uses high timeout when it has spare connections and switches to a sub-second timeout otherwise.
-Recent proposals for dynamic adjustments of the timeout value based on the load and request history indirectly address the same issue [31].
+Recent proposals for dynamic adjustments of the timeout value based on the load and request history indirectly address the same issue [13].